Who is a martyr in Islam?

 All shaheed are not the same level.
 If there was a plane crash for instance, not all the people who died from that crash would be the same level.
 Are they still martyrs?
 This is for Allah Almighty to decide.
 It is not our place to judge them.
 Allah is the best judge.

-The shaheed is not admitted to jannah until he has paid his debts
+The shaheed is not admitted to Jannah until he has paid his debts

 A shaheed will be forgiven all his sins, except any debts which has not been repaid.
 Until they are repaid, their forgiveness is incomplete.
 It is possible that Allah Almighty will inspire their creditors to forgive these debts.